User Community Service Desk Downloads

 • A subtask has no assignees yet.
 To assign one, edit the subtask details.

-• To add, select the assignee icon and start typing a user name.
-New assignees are notified about updates.
+• To add an assignee, select the assignee icon and start typing a user name, then select from the list.
+New assignees are notified about the change.

 Edit assignee

-• To delete, select the X icon next to the group or user name.
-You can then add a new task assignee or leave it unassigned.
+• To remove an assignee, select the X icon next to the assignee name.
+You can then add a new task assignee or leave the task unassigned.

 To change the assignee of a subtask: